matthewmain/EvolveJS/README.md

 ### Add EvolveJS to Your Project

-First, you'll need to add the [EvolveJs library](https://cdn.jsdelivr.net/gh/matthewmain/EvolveJS@latest/evolve.js) to your project and reference the source in your html.
+First, you'll need to add the [EvolveJS library](https://cdn.jsdelivr.net/gh/matthewmain/EvolveJS@latest/evolve.js) to your project and reference the source in your html.

 ```
 <script src="js/evolve.js"></script>